shijuvar/gokit/training/README.md

-### Building Microservices and Distributed Systems with Go
+### Building Microservices and Distributed Systems in Go
 --------------------------------------------------------
 **Course Duration:**  2 Days